-It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign its municipal bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company.
-Moody's Investors Service ("Moody's") has assigned an underlying credit rating of "Baa1" to the Bonds without regard to credit enhancement.
-An explanation of the rating may be obtained from Moody's.
+It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign a municipal bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company.
+Moody's Investors Service ("Moody's") has also assigned an underlying rating of "A3" to the Bonds.
+An explanation of the ratings may be obtained from S&P and Moody's, respectively.

-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's, if in their judgment, circumstances so warrant.
-Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's if, in their judgment, circumstances so warrant.
+Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.